hardalkavun/mail-generator/README.md

 - Randomly selected domain from a large domain list

 Unlike the earlier console version, this version provides a simple graphical window where you can generate emails by clicking a button.

+This version of GUI is pretty basic and not looking good it needs visual improvements